msoos/cryptominisat/README.markdown

 Preprocessing
 -----
-If you wish to use CryptoMiniSat as a preprocessor, we encourage you to try out our model counting preprocessing framework (Arjun)[https://www.github.com/meelgroup/arjun].
-Arjun was conceived to minimize input formulas for model counting, but it can also be used for non-model-counting purposes.
-However, it cannot produce a solution to the original CNF given a solution to the simplified CNF.
-This current limitation will eventually be lifted for Arjun.
+If you wish to use CryptoMiniSat as a preprocessor, we encourage you to try out our model counting preprocessor, (Arjun)[https://www.github.com/meelgroup/arjun].

-Please see the README of Arjun for more details.
-The basic usage of Arjun is:
-`./arjun --renumber 0 original.cnf simplified.cnf`

 Gauss-Jordan elimination
 -----